 The vehicle owner has no unresolved citations.

-The vehicle has not been granted a time extension previously as per this section.

-The vehicle owner has made a good-faith effort seeking timely repair for the vehicle as evidenced with proof of an initial effort to contact repair facilities no later than seven days after the non-compliance issue was first identified.
+The vehicle owner has made a good-faith effort seeking timely repair for the vehicle as evidenced with proof of an effort to contact at least one repair facility as specified in section 2197.2(i) after the non-compliance issue was first identified.

 Vehicle parts are not available to bring the vehicle back to a compliant state.

-(d) Upon approval of a compliance time extension request, the Executive Officer shall issue the owner a provisional compliance certificate allowing operation of the vehicle up to the vehicle’s next compliance deadline.
+(d) Following a recommendation made by the referee, the Executive Officer may grant a compliance time extension to an owner of an eligible vehicle.
+The Executive Officer shall base their decision on whether the documentation provided by the vehicle owner in subsection (b) and the referee recommendation in subsection (c) demonstrate that the owner has made a good-faith effort to bring the vehicle into compliance and the vehicle parts remain unavailable to do so.
+Upon approval of a compliance time extension request, the Executive Officer shall allow operation of the vehicle up to the vehicle’s next compliance deadline and issue the vehicle owner a provisional HD I/M compliance certificate for the eligible vehicle.

 NOTE: Authority cited: Sections 39002, 39003, 39600, 39601, 43000, 43013, 43018, 43701, 44011.6, and 44152, Health and Safety Code; Section 27153, Vehicle Code.
 Reference: Section 44152, Health and Safety Code.